 Western's compensation for both directors and management are aligned with shareholder returns.
 No management fees or performance fees are payable directly to its management team, which management of Western believes is a common compensation structure of the private equity industry which is also known as "2% and 20%".
-The directors and management at Western are compensated through modest stock option grants made in April every year and also a director's time and expense pool that provides cash compensation to directors who invest time and effort in the identification and performance of due diligence of acquisition targets during Western's initial growth phase.
+The directors and management at Western are compensated through modest stock option grants made in June every year.
 The allocation and payment amounts are determined by the Chairman of the Board and the CEO on a case by case basis subsequent to each acquisition closing.
-As of April 13, 2018, given that Western has completed four acquisitions and is no longer in its initial growth phase, the Board has discontinued the "time and expense" formula and intends to compensate directors through the stock option grants going forward.
+As of April 13, 2018, given that Western had completed four acquisitions and was no longer in its initial growth phase, the Board discontinued the "time and expense" formula and intends to compensate directors through the stock option grants going forward.

 Western aims to collect management fees from all of its portfolio companies to cover Western's operating expenses.
-Currently, management fees are collected from GlassMasters, Ocean Sales and Foothills quarterly in arrears.
-Golden Health Care is completing an annual review and is expected to commence paying managements fees in the future.
-In 2017, Western collected \$100,000 in management fees and in 2018 Western expects to collect \$250,000 in management fees.
+Currently, management fees are collected from GlassMasters, Ocean Sales, and Foothills, quarterly in arrears.
+In 2018, Western collected \$237,500 in management fees and in 2019 Western expects to collect at least \$250,000 in management fees for its current portfolio companies and an additional \$100,000 in management fees assuming the completion of the Proposed Acquisition.